StarbirdTech/AI-Blueprints/deep-learning/super-resolution-with-fsrcnn/README.md

 ### 3 ▪ Deploy the Image Super Resolution with FSRCNN Service

 - Go to **Deployments > New Service** in AI Studio.
-- Name the service and select the registered model.
+- Name the service and select the registered model of register-model notebook.
 - Choose a model version with **GPU**.
 - Choose the workspace.
 - Start the deployment.